mbardwell/ZeroHeapVector/README.md

 # ZeroHeapVector

 Simple zero heap vector C++ implementation, focused on embedded systems.
+The advantages over `std::vector` are:

+* Memory is allocated on the stack, which is generally faster than heap allocation.
+* Predictable Performance: Since the size is fixed, there is no need for dynamic memory allocation, leading to more predictable performance.
+* No Heap Fragmentation: As it does not use heap memory, it avoids issues related to heap fragmentation.

 If you are looking for a generic implementation, here are some resources: